 Multiple Door- and Window-Sensors

 Not all burglars come through the front door.
-Some might enter through a rarely used side door or even a random window.
+Some might enter through a rarely used side door or a random window.
 So, multiple door and window sensors should be a part of your home security system.

 Smoke And Fire Detection